Madovah/Self_supervised_learning/README.md

 * ImageNet-100: A subset of the large ImageNet dataset, consisting of 100 classes.
 This dataset allows for the evaluation of the generalization ability of models on a more diverse set of classes.

-The results are diesplayed below respectively for each dataset:
+The results are displayed below respectively for each dataset:

 ![Example Image](CIFAR-10.png)    ![Example Image](ImageNet100.png)